iocron/gitwebhook/README.md

 3. Make a test commit to your Github / Bitbucket Repo and see if the deployed repo directory / code on your server has changed as well, have fun.

 *Tips:*
-*You can use the gitwebhook on a different domain (e.g. Subdomain) and deploy to a different location on your server if you like (needs to be the same webuser).
-The gitwebhook module supports only a single git repository at the moment (multiple git repositories will be added in the future).*
+*You can also use the gitwebhook on a different domain (e.g. Subdomain) and deploy to a different location on your server if you like (needs to be the same webuser because of access rights).
+If you want to use the gitwebhook with multiple git repositories, then copy the "gitwebhook": {...} block and paste it below the first "gitwebhook": {...} block (don't forget to add a "," at the end of each "gitwebhook": {...}, block).*

 ### config.json Options